by Heather Freeman, click here to get all our posts.

-I want to help make her next (or first!) social activity fun.
+I want to help make her next (or first!) playdate.

 In your heart of hearts, is she introducing herself to potential new friends with joy?
 Is she enjoying the social activities she's a part of?

 This week I tackle these questions and give you a four-step friendship making strategy so you can determine what you should really do with your girl—and feel good about the entire process.